bobclarke/bobclarke.github.io/_posts/2020-06-26-aks-imagepull-authentication-to-azure-container-registry.md

 ---

-A pod running in an AKS cluster and trying to pull an image from ACR needs Reader writes on that ACR.
+A pod running in an AKS cluster and trying to pull an image from ACR needs Reader permissions on that ACR.

-The simplest way to do this is give the AKS cluster service principal Reader access on the ACR.
+The simplest way to do this is give the AKS cluster service principal Reader access on the ACR as follows:

 First, get the ID of the AKS cluster service principal (note, when you create an AKS cluster an SP is automatically generated):
 {% highlight bash %}
 AKS_SP_ID=$(az aks show \
   --resource-group <your aks resource group> \